 Novelty Taxidermy - Raccoon for Sale

-Great looking Raccoon in canoe taxidermy mount.
-This big raccoon is positioned in his birch bark canoe with the canoe paddle in both paws.
+Great looking Raccoon paddling canoe taxidermy mount.
+This huge, full body raccoon is positioned in his birch bark canoe with the canoe paddle in both paws.
 He is nicely colored in rich tones of black, gray and white and with beautiful, thick fur.
 Great facial detailing.
 Claws intact.
 His big, bushy tail is hanging over the side.
-The canoe is well constructed out of rustic birch bark and is 2 feet long and sits on a piece of weathered wood.
+The canoe is well constructed out of rustic birch bark and is 2 feet long and sits on a piece of heavy wood.
 Quality of taxidermy work is rated "Excellent".
 A unique piece of wildlife decor for the cabin, home or lodge or a great novelty gift for the sportsman.

 Scientific Name: Procyon lotor